 As we approach the date for MQ’s 25th birthday at the end of this month, I want to provide you with some nostalgia from earlier birthday parties as MQ was growing up.
 I hope some of you recognise the parties that you attended, what fun we had.

-We start with the party report from MQ’s 10th Birthday Party.
+This is the party report from MQ’s 15th Birthday Party.

 On Wednesday 13th August , at the SHARE Conference in San Jose, the MQ Project held a birthday party for WebSphere MQ to celebrate its 15th birthday.
 The theme of the party was MQ as your flexible messaging backbone.

 All Birthday Party guests received a T-shirt, a WebSphere MQ pin-badge and a copy of the June/July issue of the z/Journal magazine containing the article “WebSphere MQ: A 15-Year Evolution to Today’s System z” [which can be read online here].

 Twister to demonstrate your flexible messaging backbone

 During the first half of the SHARE week, the MQ booth in the SHARE Technology Exposition was giving out quizzes for SHARE attendees to complete.
 The highest scoring completed quiz was award a prize, a $50 SHARE book-store voucher, at the birthday party.
 The winner of the quiz was Bruce Reinhardt.